GENERAL STATEMENT OF DUTIES:

 • Performs other related duties as assigned.

 The supervisor makes assignments in terms of shifts to be worked and the general scope of the work assignment.
 The incumbent performs the work in accordance with the procedures, policies and medical orders provided.
 The incumbent must exercise judgment in applying the proper guideline to the proper situation.
-The work is spot checked and evaluated based on feedback from the patient, medical staff and others.
+The work is spot checked and evaluated on the basis of feedback from the patient, medical staff and others.

 • Must possess and maintain: